-The table above reflects an employee pick-up of employer contributions of 5% for Miscellaneous First and Second Tier and 9% for Safety First and Second Tier Rate Plans under the District's MOU.
+The tables above reflect employer contribution percentages before an employee pick-up of employer contributions of 5% for Miscellaneous First and Second Tier and 9% for Safety First and Second Tier Rate Plans under the District's MOU.
+Classic Safety (Tiers 1 and 2) employees will contribute an additional 1.5% each year for a total of 10.5% and 12% of their CalPERS reportable compensation to the employer's percentage contribution to CalPERS effective July 1, 2020 and 2021, respectively.
 The District pays the required employee contribution under the District's MOU.
 All rate plans except the PEPRA rate plans are closed to new members that are not already CalPERS participants.
 All miscellaneous rate plans are combined and reported below as the Miscellaneous Risk Pool and all safety rate plans are combined and reported below as the Safety Risk Pool.